Desenex Prescription Strength Side Effects

 Other dosage forms:

-Along with its needed effects, miconazole topical (the active ingredient contained in Desenex Prescription Strength) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by miconazole topical (the active ingredient contained in Desenex Prescription Strength).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking miconazole topical:Less common
+You should check with your doctor immediately if any of these side effects occur when taking miconazole topical:Less common

 - Body aches or pain